 There have been several variations of studies that track the performance of school children who come from disadvantaged backgrounds, and then examines what the children who thrive are doing differently from those who don’t.

 One of the most profound differences is in the kids’ mindset.
 The most successful kids have a pronounced lack of victim mentality; rather, much the opposite.
 They have a strong sense personal agency, seeing themselves as influencing outcomes in their lives, and not the other way around.
 This is known in the literature as having an "internal locus of control."

 Another strategy that research has shown the most resilient people use is to assign meaning to the setbacks they experience.
 In crafting this narrative, in giving themselves a personal “why,” they are able to transform the mental experience from suffering to growing pains.
 This might explain why it’s probably not coincidence that resilient people tend to be more spiritual than average, and why spiritual people are happier than most.
 Spirituality can be a very effective tool for giving meaning to life, but it is not the only tool.

-The benefit is more than mental: reframing a stressful event from traumatizing to a challenge to be overcome can soothe the body’s fight or flight response, which can make you more effective in dealing with it.
+The benefit is more than mental: reframing a stressful event from traumatizing to a challenge to be overcome can sooth the body's fight or flight response, which can make you more effective in dealing with it.

 Resilient People Re-frame Experiences

 It's important to note that the benefits of doing this can be enjoyed even by people who don't do this naturally: when researchers have taught people to re-frame, (e.g. "This is temporary," or "Not everything about this is bad,") those people experience less anxiety and depression.
 So the next time you find yourself up against a tough battle, increase your chances of coming out the other side by asking yourself how you can re-frame things.